keshav1441/Collaborative-Task-Management-System/README.md

-# Collaborative Task Management System
+# PlanIt - Collaborative Task Management System

 A full-stack application for managing tasks and projects collaboratively.